shravanpatel30/Quantum-MasterChef/README.md

 ## How to play the game?

 - On the right side panel of game you will be given the initial ingredient (initial statevector) and the final dish (target statevector).
+The QSphere plots in the game are interactive, so feel free to rotate them for visual clarity.
 - Write your quantum recipie (quantum circuit) in the textbox provided that will transform the initial ingredient to prepare the final dish.
 - Below is an example of how you can prepare a recipie, this is the answer for the first easy problem:
 ```